Alternatives to Invasive Liposuction…

 4. Overhead Squat

 This is an exercise that you must be careful with, to ensure you don’t use too much weight when you start.
 It involves holding an Olympic bar overhead in a wide grip.
 Keep your shoulders squeezed and arms extended while you enter a squat and push yourself back up.
-This exercise is great becau

 5. Renegade Rows / Walking Renegade Rows

 While it has a tough sounding name, it really isn’t too bad once you start incorporating this exercise into your regular workouts.
 A renegade row is great for anyone because it works every muscle in the upper body at once.
-Your legs and core also get a workout as they stabilize your body to keep you balanced and in control of the weights.
-These can be done with kettlebells or dumbbells (hex-shaped are best) and simply involve a few simple steps.
+Your legs and core also get a workout as they stabilise your body to keep you balanced and in control of the weights.
+These can be done with kettle-bells or dumbbells (hex-shaped are best) and simply involve a few simple steps.